 In the United States and markets in other countries, patients who are prescribed treatments for their conditions and providers performing the prescribed services generally rely on third-party payors to reimburse all or part of the associated healthcare costs.
-Patients and healthcare providers are unlikely to use our products unless coverage is provided and reimbursement is adequate to cover a significant portion of the cost of our products significant uncertainty exists as to the coverage and reimbursement status of products approved by the FDA and other comparable government authorities.
-Even if our product care organizations, provide coverage and reimbursement levels for such payors, including federal health care programs in the United States, such as Medicare and Medicaid, and commercial health insurers and managed care organizations, provide coverage and establish adequate reimbursement levels for such products.
+Patients and healthcare providers are unlikely to use our products unless coverage is provided and reimbursement is adequate to cover a significant portion of the cost of our products.
+Significant uncertainty exists as to the coverage and reimbursement status of products approved by the FDA and other comparable government authorities.
+Even if our product candidates are approved, sales of our products will depend, in part, on the extent to which third-party payors, including federal health care programs in the United States, such as Medicare and Medicaid, and commercial health insurers and managed care organizations, provide coverage and establish adequate reimbursement levels for such products.
 The process for determining whether a payor will provide coverage for a product may be separate from the process for setting the price or reimbursement rate that a payor will pay for the product once coverage is approved.
 Third-party payors are increasingly challenging the prices charged for, examining the medical necessity of, and reviewing the cost-effectiveness of medical products and services and imposing controls to manage costs.
 Third-party payors may limit coverage to specific products on an approved list, also known as a formulary, which might not include all of the approved products for a particular indication.
 Coverage and reimbursement by a third-party payer may depend upon a number of factors, including, without limitation, the third-party payer's determination that use of a therapeutic product is: